Godwin-Chacko/London-e-commerce-analysis/README.md

 - Using **Market basket analysis(MBA)**: I discoverd orders containing (Kids' Tableware & Party Decor, Retro & Vintage Kids' Items) have an 84% probability to also contain (Retro & Vintage Lunch Bags), this order accounts for 7% of all transaction.
 - When customers buy Retro & Vintage Kids' Items they have a 81% probability to also buy Baking & Pantry Essentials, this accounts for 10% of all transactions

+You can find the Python code for market basket analysis [here](./python/Market%20Basket%20Analysis%20-%20Copy.py).

 - **55% of all transactions include Christmas & Holiday Merchandise and Kitchen,Pantry & Select Home Goods**
 Christmas & Holiday Merchandise, Kids' Tableware, Party Decor & Modern Accessories, Kitchen,Pantry & Select Home Goods, Retro & Vintage Bags, and Retro & Vintage Kids' Items